Crawfish-h/CFT/README.md

 # CFT
-A c project that adds a sort of dynamic type system.
+A c project that adds a sort of """dynamic""" type system.